chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 This policy creates a cluster image policy with the Sigstore alpha API, and with Fulcio as a keyless authority.
 Here, we are requiring that all images from container registries be signed.

-After you click the **Publish** button at the bottom of the create modal, your new policy will be active.
+After you click the **Publish** button at the bottom of the modal, your new policy will be active.
 The next time you land on the policy list page, you will see the policy listed, as well as any violations it has and its group hierarchy.

 You can also list your policies with `chainctl`.